 I highly recommend adding this hike to your list.
 It is a quintessential view of LA history.
 It shows the Hollywood sign, from an angle that you never see and lets you get close to this iconic landmark.
 Here is a panorama I took as well click to see it full.

-I am glad it has so much protection, as I am sure people would mess within if it didn’t like many of the other deteriorating parts of nature in California.
-Check out the rest of the pictures and get directions below, and congratulations, you have made it to the Hollywood Sign.
+I am glad it has so much protection, as I am sure people would mess with it like many of the other deteriorating places of nature in California.
+Oh and congratulations, you have made it to the Hollywood Sign.